 - The REAL ID licenses are marked “valid for federal identification purposes” with a gold star in the upper right-hand corner.

 - If you want a REAL ID license or ID, you must apply in person, whereas five-year standard licenses can be renewed completely online in most cases.

-- Starting in October 2020, only licenses/IDs that are REAL ID-compliant will be accepted as identification at airport security checkpoints.
+- Starting May 7, 2025, only licenses/IDs that are REAL ID-compliant will be accepted as identification at airport security checkpoints.
 You will NOT be able to board an airplane using a standard Mass. license or ID.

 - You will still be able to use a valid passport (from any country), an EAD card, a permanent resident card (green card), or any of the other documents listed to board flights or as ID to enter a federal building.